cs6006/cs6006.github.io/content/resources/resources.md

 - Lauren Zehner // `lmz24@cornell.edu` // _Assistant Director of Student & Academic Affairs_
 - [Cornell Tech Student & Academic Affairs](https://studentaffairs.tech.cornell.edu/about-student-services/who-we-are/) // `studentaffairs@tech.cornell.edu`

+## Working Environment

+### IT Support

+When you need IT support, contact the College of Engineering's ITSG and not the University-wide IT Support Desk.
+Do so by filing a ticket [here](https://it.coecis.cornell.edu/).
+This applies to both campuses.

+### Facilities Support

+When you need non-technical facilities support around campus, file a ticket with Facilities.
+- Gates Hall or Rhodes Hall: file a ticket [here](https://tdx.cornell.edu/TDClient/171/Portal/Home/).
+- A different building overseen by the College of Engineering: file a ticket [here](https://tdx.cornell.edu/TDClient/133/Portal/Home/).

 ## The hidden curriculum

 ### Internal resources